sTechLab/AirProfile/README.rst

 Example Usage
 -------------
 LIWC2007_ is a proprietary dependency required for predicting trust.
-Unfortunately, we can't include it in this package for legal reasons.
+Unfortunately, we can't include it in this package for legal reasons :(

 .. _LIWC2007: https://liwc.wpengine.com